sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on MD DevDays in Magdeburg at 11th April 2018.
+You can find here the slides and the sample code of my talk "Ansible für Java-Entwickler" that I presented on Cloud Native Nights - JAX 2018 Edition in Mainz at 24th April 2018.

 ## Running the Code Samples